jss367/blog/_posts/2018-10-10-software-i-use.md

 # Cloud Storage

-google backup and sync
+* Google backup and sync

-dropbox
+* Dropbox

-onedrive
+* Microsoft Onedrive

-pcloud drive
+* Pcloud drive

 Yes, I do use four different cloud services.
 All for slightly different purposes.